mohitrohilla021/Customer/README.md

-# Customer-segmentation- for market resource- allocation.
+# Customer-segmentation- for market resource- allocation.✔

 Customer segmentation is the practice of dividing a customer base into groups of individuals that are similar in specific ways relevant to marketing, such as age, gender, interests and spending habits.